 The Easter Lily

 If you’re visiting family or friends over the holidays, consider giving them a lily as a gift.
 With their large, bright white, trumpet-shaped flowers, subtle yet notable fragrance, and beautiful simplicity, Easter lilies are a traditional Easter-time bloom that brings brightness to any room.
 If you’re not sure how to take care of it, whether it is your own or to offer others some advice, here is our Easy Guide to Easter Lilies.

 Make Your Own Easter Grass

 Growing your own Easter grass is far more environmentally friendly than the plastic scraps you use to fill your children’s baskets.
 Even better, it is a great activity for the family to do together.
-All you need are wheat berries/seeds, vermiculite or potting soil, a basket to grow it in, a spray bottle filled with water, a piece of plastic, cellophane, or similar to line the basket, and a sunny spot at Send Easter flowers 800florals florist.
+All you need are wheat berries/seeds, vermiculite or potting soil, a basket to grow it in, a spray bottle filled with water, a piece of plastic, cellophane, or similar to line the basket, and a sunny spot.
 Here are the instructions for DIY Easter Grass.